osresearch/LEDscape/BeagleBone-setup.md

 * Update `config.txt`.
-At the minimum it needs the first line with the maximum strip length and the UDP port number, and four lines for the teensy serial IDs and their Y-offset in the image buffer.
+At the minimum it needs the first line with the maximum strip length and the UDP port number, and four lines for the teensy serial IDs and their X-offset in the image buffer.
 It is ok to have teensys that are not in use with this BBB so that the same config file can be used with all of them.

         9999 # UDP port
-	64,256 # Image width x height
+	64,210 # Image width x height
         14401,0
         14389,8
         8987,16,1:9,0:8